Sun Basket Review – my honest opinion on this healthy, organic and paleo-friendly meal-service delivery!

 Sun Basket Promo Code:

 Because I love you guys so much 🙂 and because I am such a huge fan of Sun Basket, they hooked me up with an awesome deal for you!!
-Click here to get access to $45.00 off + free shipping on your first order!!!
-So you could essentially TRY SUN BASKET FOR ALMOST NOTHING!
+Click here to get access to $50.00 off ($35 off your first order and $15 off your second order) So you could essentially TRY SUN BASKET FOR ALMOST NOTHING!
 If you ordered to meals at $12.99 a serving, that is about $26 per meal – so 2 meals would cost $52 dollars.
-So you would only have to pay $7.00 for 2 organic meal kits delivered to your house!
+So you would only have to pay $17.00 for 2 organic meal kits delivered to your house for that first week!
 Give it a try and if you don’t like it – cancel it right away!
+Or if you like it, order that second week and get ANOTHER major discount!

 Other benefits of Sun Basket: